awruef/crab-clang/README.md

    generated, we're in block _A_ with succs _B_ and _C_.
 Create block _B'_ and _C'_, and make _A_ branch to _B'_ and _C'_.
 Put `assume` statements into _B'_ and _C'_, then have _B'_ branch to _B_ and _C'_ branch to _C_.
+4. How to deal with variable-width integers?
+It seems like this is something that we need to push down into the domain.